Riktastic/Axium/CONTRIBUTING.md

 - Expected vs. actual behavior.
 - Any relevant logs or error messages.

+## 📝 To-Do:
+Things to work on.

+- Check the register handlers and the insert user handlers for possible security risks,
+- Remove almost duplicate user manipulation database functions,
+- Check the authorize middleware for possible security risks,
+- Simplify the user models.

 ### 💬 Discussion

 Feel free to open discussions in the [Discussions](https://github.com/Riktastic/Axium/discussions) section for general questions, ideas, or advice on how to improve the project.